SpamScope/spamscope/README.md

 $ spamscope-topology submit --topology {spamscope_debug,spamscope_elasticsearch,spamscope_redis,spamscope_testing}
 ```

-There are some options that you can use.

 ### Important
 It's very important to set the main configuration file.
 The default value is `/etc/spamscope/spamscope.yml`, but it's possible to set the environment variable `SPAMSCOPE_CONF_FILE`: